Brian-Isamba/Carnisa-car-Project/README.md

-# Carnisa-car-Project
-Carnisa is an online car selling project.
+    CarNisa is an online car selling platform in Kenya